ElenaPodv/garno-card/README.md

 ## Introduction

 The Garno Card project is a simple login form designed for easy user interaction.
-It features a visually appealing card layout with a logo, form inputs, and interactive elements.
-The project aims to provide a seamless sign-in experience for users.
+It features a visually appealing card layout with a logo, form inputs, and interactive elements, aiming to provide a seamless sign-in experience for users.

 ## Live Demo